QuarticCat/QuarticCat.github.io/content/posts/some-useful-zsh-key-bindings.en.md

 ### Accept line

+**Update 2024-03-12**: I find that Roman Perepelitsa has made an excellent plugin called [zsh-no-ps2](https://github.com/romkatv/zsh-no-ps2) for this purpose.
+It's more thoughtful and rigorous than my widget.

 ```zsh
 # [Enter] Insert `\n` when accept-line would result in a parse error or PS2
 # Ref: https://github.com/romkatv/zsh4humans/blob/v5/fn/z4h-accept-line